HRashidi/melipayamak/README.md

 # melipayamak

-This is a lib to handle payment from bahamta
+This is a lib to handle sending sms from melipayamak

 ## Installing

 Using npm:
-(Does not puplished yet)
 ```bash
 $ npm install node-melipayamak
 ```

 Using yarn:
-(Does not puplished yet)
 ```bash
 $ yarn add node-melipayamak
 ```